rrbauman/UFOs/README.md

 ## UFOs Overview of Project:

-### Dana has already been provided with a webpage
+### Dana has been provided with a webpage but would like some additional functionality:
-that dispalys an image with a header of 'The Truth is Out There' as well as a filter on date as shown below.
-She is very pleased and would like to add additional filters.
-We will need to do some additional filtering as asked to do some additional analysis from what has already been delivered:
+The current webpage dispalys an image with a header of 'The Truth is Out There' and then an additional section providing information about the webpate.
+Currently the page allows for a filter on date as shown below.
+While Dana is very pleased, she would like to add additional filters.
+Therefore, we will need to do some additional filtering from what has already been delivered:

 ![UFOs](./dateonly.png)

 ## Additional filters requested: